igotyabingo/KORonKOR/README.md

 ## 📚 Citation
-Citation: This project uses code from the Vanna framework, available at: https://github.com/vanna-ai/vanna
+This project uses code from the Vanna framework, available at: https://github.com/vanna-ai/vanna

 ---
 Last Updated: Dec 3, 2025